-VI.
-COMMUNICATION OF CONDITION LEVEL
+X. COMMUNICATION OF CONDITION LEVEL

-Following the decision by the Chancellor, the Chief of Staff shall contact the Assistant Vice Chancellor for Public Relations who shall officially communicate any change of the University's operational status via the University's web page, text messages, telephone calls and news media outlets.
+Following the decision by the Chancellor, the Chief of Staff shall contact the Asoociate Vice Chancellor for Public Relations who shall officially communicate any change of the University's operational status via the University's web page, email, text messages, social media, telephone calls and news media outlets.